 The following sites, as identified as nos.
-1, 2 and 3 on (Map 8, page 30 and also loose-leaf), are allocated for residential development within the Plan period:
+1, 2 and 3 on Map 8 (page 30), are allocated for residential development within the Plan period:

 - 1. Land to south of Orchards for approximately 3 dwellings (Site assessment no. 2) - 2.
 Land to west of Sandpits Road for approximately 2 dwellings (Site assessment no. 4) - 3.
-Land to the west of Sandpits Road for approximately 13 dwellings (Site assessment no. 6)
+Land to the west of Sandpits Road for approximately 13 dwellings.
+See note below regarding potential affordable housing scheme.
+(Site assessment no. 6)